 According to the Barbeque Industry Association, there are 2.6 billion barbeque events year round, and the summer season is at the height of this char-broiled madness.

 Hamburgers are the most popular food to grill, followed by steaks, chicken and hot dogs and nine out of ten people will use barbeque sauce to flavor their grilled goodies.
 Why do I tease your appetite with these trivial statistics?
 Well, I believe KC Masterpiece has been hogging the grill for far too long.
 This summer, I challenge all of my fellow Weschesterite Foodies to savor some different summer time cuisine that is easy to prepare and will give your block party a whole new flavor.

 Who said salsa was only for Tostitos?
-If you want to add some Latin lovin’ to your burger, mix salsa into your meat and make a Mexican burger.
+If you want to add some Latin lovin’ to your burger, mix salsa into your meat that you bought from your Fresh Meat Shopping Market and make a Mexican burger.
 For a real fiesta in your mouth, top it off with some fresh guacamole, sour cream and shredded cheddar cheese.
 This is also a fantastic idea for those of us who are health conscious and want to add some zest to our turkey burgers.

 Latin Lovin’ Burger

 1 lb Fresh Meat (Beef or Turkey)